davidlang42/exacttimes/README.md

 Gmail shows you when an email was sent to the nearest minute, but sometimes you need to know the exact second it was sent, for example when automated dioagnostic emails are sent.
 This add-on allows you to see the exact time for each message in the current thread.

-The add-on is hosted directly on Google Apps Script, free for anyone to use: TBA
+The add-on is hosted directly on Google Apps Script, free for anyone to use: https://workspace.google.com/marketplace/app/exact_times/397779481302

 But by all means, [buy me a coffee](https://ko-fi.com/davidlang42).